Alachua County Social Services

 Bronson, FL 32621

-Palms Medical Group provides a full range of healthcare services for all the stages of one’s life.
+One of two Federally Qualified Health Centers of the same name in the NCF region that provides a full range of healthcare services for all the stages of one’s life.
 A low-cost/no-cost wellness clinic; schedule annual physical exams and referrals for cancer treatment.
+Palms accepts most public and private insurance, including Medicare and Medicaid.
+Palms offers financial assistance in the form of a sliding fee scale, based on income.

 200 SW 62nd Blvd